 32. Pre-Washing Your Clothes to Keep Them From Shrinking

 Always pre-wash your fabric.
 Zigzag stitch your edges before washing if your fabric is prone to unraveling.
 To learn more about your fabrics, check out this article: Types of Knit Fabric: What You Need to Know.

-- Use hot water and hot dryer when pre-treating fabrics like flannel and knits.
+- Use hot water and a hot dryer when pre-treating fabrics like flannel and knits.

-- Treat your silk with a hand wash over the bathroom sink with a baby shampoo.
+- Treat your silk with a hand wash with baby shampoo over the bathroom sink.

-- Wash your linens with a hot bath and dryer.
+- Wash your linens in a hot bath and dryer.
 It will soften up after washing.